Skip to main content

 Eating for reasons other than hunger is a nutrition and health-related behavior that many registered dietitian nutritionists encounter when working with patients and clients.

-While it is not the RDN's role to diagnose an ED, being aware of a possible ED can help with the treatment plan, including a referral to a mental health professional which is essential to the recovery process.
-It also plays a fundamental role in forming the nutrition treatment plan.
+While it is not the RDN's role to diagnose an eating disorder, being aware of disordered eating behaviors can help with the treatment plan.
+This includes knowing when to make a referral to a mental health professional, which is essential to the recovery process.
+It also plays a fundamental role in forming nutrition treatment plans.
+Stress management, self-awareness and self-care activities all can have a role in treatment, whether or not the patient is working through an eating disorder.

 References:

-• Setnick, J. Chapter 1: Eating Disorders and the Dietitian In: Academy of Nutrition and Dietetics Pocket Guide to Eating Disorders, 2nd Ed..
-Chicago, IL: Academy of Nutrition and Dietetics; 2017: 1-18.
+• Setnick, J. Chapter 1: Eating Disorders and the Dietitian In: Academy of Nutrition and Dietetics Pocket Guide to Eating Disorders, 3rd Ed..
+Chicago, IL: Academy of Nutrition and Dietetics; 2025: 1-13.

 • Hackert AN, Kniskern MA, Beasley TM.
 Academy of Nutrition and Dietetics: Revised 2020 Standards of Practice and Standards of Professional Performance for Registered Dietitian Nutritionists (Competent, Proficient, and Expert) in Eating Disorders.
 J Acad Nutr Diet.
 2020;120(11):1902-1919.e54.